Our support for businesses

 - We can help you to review any contracts you have signed and advise on where you stand with them, reviewing payment terms, contract terms & conditions and highlighting any risks

 - For those businesses temporarily shutting their doors or seeing a reduction in business, you will naturally want to keep a tight rein on costs.
-We have had a number of calls in the past week requesting a payment break for energy invoices or wanting to cancel direct debits.
+We have had a number of enquiries from clients requesting a payment break for energy invoices or wanting to cancel direct debits.
 Our recommendation is not to cancel direct debits as this may impact long-term credit rating, but should you need help with arranging a payment break with your supplier, please get in touch and we will see what we can do to help.

 - We recommend businesses submit meter reads regularly (and online if possible) so that suppliers will not be able to charge based on estimates.
 You should be aware that if your business is closed and not consuming energy you should only be paying a standing charge (with the exception of volume tolerance contracts).